The Valdosta Daily Times

-There is nothing wrong with favoring one or the other, especially this week as they face off in this annual rivalry.
+There is nothing wrong with favoring one or the other, especially today as they face off in this annual rivalry.
 For the rest of the season, we should cheer the success of both teams as, hopefully, the community wishes for the success of students in both school systems.

 Unlike competing with schools from other counties and other regions, outside of the rivalry of the Winnersville Classic, carrying out Valdosta and Lowndes County rivalries at any other time or any other venue is only competing against ourselves.